daysiSchmadtke/BrightCloud/README.md

 Home daycare owners juggle numerous responsibilities, making traditional methods like pen and paper or spreadsheets inefficient.
 BrightCloud provides a streamlined, digital solution for small-scale daycare operations, ensuring vital records are always accessible and easy to manage.

+## User Description
+The daycare administrator is responsible for overseeing daily operations and managing client records within the daycare facility.
+They need quick and efficient access to up-to-date information about all enrolled clients to perform tasks such as updating records, confirming enrollment status, and addressing parent inquiries.
+To streamline their workflow, the administrator benefits from a centralized, easy-to-navigate list that displays each client’s name, enrollment status, and provides direct links to individual profiles.
+This allows them to minimize time spent searching and focus more on delivering quality service and maintaining accurate records.

 ## Live Project